Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppNIProvPerf/ReadMe.txt

 provide refreshes and updates of market data.

 To measure latency, a timestamp is randomly placed in each burst of updates by the provider.
-The consumer then decodes the timestamp from the update to determine the end-to-end latency.
+A performance consumer can, then, decode the timestamp from the update to determine the end-to-end latency.

 This application also measures memory and CPU usage.
 The memory usage measured is the 'resident set,' or the memory currently in physical use by the application.
 The CPU usage is the total time using the CPU divided by the total system time (The CPU time is the total across all threads, and as such